Francis Greville, 1st Earl of Warwick

-Francis Greville, 1st Earl of Warwick, KT (10 October 1719 – 8 July 1773), known as Lord Brooke from 1727 to 1746 and Earl Brooke from 1746, was a British nobleman.
+Francis Greville, 1st Earl of Warwick, KT (10 October 1719 – 8 July 1773), styled as Lord Brooke from 1727 to 1746 and Earl Brooke from 1746, was a British peer and landowner.
 He inherited Warwick Castle and the title of Baron Brooke from his father in 1727.
 His education included time as a gentleman commoner at Winchester College (around 1731).
-He was created Earl Brooke, of Warwick Castle, on 7 July 1746, and became Lord Lieutenant of Warwickshire in 1749.
+He was created Earl Brooke of Warwick Castle on July 7th, 1746 and became Lord Lieutenant of Warwickshire in 1749.
 He became a Knight of the Thistle in 1743.
 In 1759, he petitioned George II for the title Earl of Warwick when the last Earl of Warwick from the Rich family died.
 Francis' petition was granted, and Warwick Castle was once again held by the Earls of Warwick.

+Patronage

 He was responsible for various renovations to the castle, including the construction of the State Dining Room and the private apartments.
 His early dalliances with the Neo-Gothic style even caught the attention of the infamous Horace Walpole, who referred to him once as "little Brooke".
 Lancelot "Capability" Brown was hired by the Earl to redesign the gardens and grounds surrounding the castle.
-He also employed the services of Giovanni Antonio Canal, who went on to paint five celebrated views of the castle.
+He also owned slaves in Tobago.

+Francis was a significant patron of artists, his account ledgers at Hoare's bank include references to artists such as Joshua Reynolds, Thomas Gainsborough, Allan Ramsay, Angelica Kauffmann, Thomas Patch and George Stubbs.
+Between 1748 and 1752, Giovanni Canal was commissioned to paint five celebrated views of the castle.
 His son George Greville, 2nd Earl of Warwick further improved the castle and bought many of its present furnishings.

+Family

 He married Elizabeth Hamilton on 15 May 1742 at Park Place, Remenham, Berkshire, daughter of Lord Archibald Hamilton and Lady Jane Hamilton, by whom he had eight children: